-From High School to Higher Education: Earn 3 College Credits in Only 3 Weeks in the Summer
+From High School to Higher Education: Earn Three College Credits in Only Three Weeks in the Summer

 This intensive course in Italian was launched in the summer of 2017: see VIDEO, PHOTO GALLERY and STUDENTS’ FEEDBACK (scroll to bottom of page) from the first edition.
 It is taught on the Montclair State University campus by a native speaker instructor with direct knowledge of both the HS and university systems, and coordinated by an experienced high school teacher.

 The program aims to consolidate rising senior students’ intermediate Italian skills on their way to an advanced level.
 Students benefit from an engaging college experience on a campus boasting a dynamic Italian program and proximity to New York City.
 The course also includes off-campus activities such as visits to museums and Italian companies in the NY-NJ metropolitan area.

 - CHI?
-HS Students from NJ, NY & CT schools who have successfully completed Italian 3 Honors or equivalent
+HS Students from NJ, NY and CT schools who have successfully completed Italian 3 Honors or equivalent

 - COSA?
 Combination of academic work and cultural activities (including field trips) and group lunches in Italian